ETIM-PAUL/CollaboEarn/README.md

 **CollaboEarn** is a collaborative content creation platform where **writers, illustrators, video creators**, web3 community and **fans** co-create interactive content around admin-created themes.
 Each contribution to a theme earns royalties from user tips, making collaboration both creative and rewarding.

+Contributions (words, artworks, clips) are all stored on IPFS (and then the ipfs uri is stored onchain) helping reduce the size of the stored data onchain.

 ---

 ## Key Features